zmilad97/RockPaperScissor/README.md

-## model.Game Details
+## com.github.zmilad97.rps.model.Game Details
 Players have limited cards of each rock, paper and scissor and all cards count shows before every game Each player has 3 lives.

 ### Lose Condition
-The model.Player lost if he left with 0 life or ran out of cards and his life was under 3.
+The com.github.zmilad97.rps.model.Player lost if he left with 0 life or ran out of cards and his life was under 3.

 ### Win condition
-model.Player win if he has 3 or more lives and ran out of cards or all player left and he has 3 or more lives.
+com.github.zmilad97.rps.model.Player win if he has 3 or more lives and ran out of cards or all player left and he has 3 or more lives.